-Jonathan Scoville in the 1890s left $15,000 in his will to build a library for the town’s books, which had been gathered at Town Hall.
-Stone from a nearby quarry was used for the building, and Miss Grace Scoville bought a tower clock, which still chimes on the quarter hour.
+Jonathan Scoville in the 1890s left $15,000 in his will to build a library for the town’s books, then kept in Town Hall.
+Miss Grace Scoville bought a tower clock, which still chimes on the quarter hour.
 Salisbury Cathedral in England sent the library a 15th-century stone carving, which the library placed above the fireplace in the reading room.

 The library has recently redesigned its interior and now has 30,000 items, including the original books, genealogy and history of the town.
-Salisbury was settled after iron was discovered nearby, and during the American Revolution the government took over the iron works to cast cannon.
+Incidentally, settlers came to Salisbury after the discovery of iron nearby, and during the American Revolution the government took over the iron works to cast cannon.

 38 Main St., Salisbury, Conn.